-G{eo} oranhical Distribution of Chinese Industrial Enternrises in 2004^a Table 1 innovation compare performance between LME and SE groups, we want to focus on those units that were at least R&D performers.
-Thus, after dropping nonexistent and non-R&D-performing region-industry units in each size group, 398 and 454 observations are left for further examination in the LME and SE groups, respectively, which span 158 of the total of 167 three-digit SIC manufacturing sectors.
+Because we operationalize the unit of analysis in this study as the three-digit SIC sector at the region (or province) level, and because a particular sector may not exist in some provinces, missing units are present in the constructed data set.
+In our data set, 248 LME and 56 SE units do not exist.
+In addition, there are 189 LME and 325 SE units that have not conducted any R&D activities.
+In order to compare innovation performance between LME and SE groups, we want to focus on those units which were at least R&D performers.
+Thus, after dropping non-existent and non-R&D-performing region-industry units in each size group, 398 and 454 observations are left for further examination in the LME and SE groups, respectively, which span 158 of the total of 167 three-digit SIC manufacturing sectors.
 At a higher aggregation level, a two-digit SIC sector distribution of observations is presented in Table A1 in the Appendix.